GedMullen/2016-2017/rdbms.md

 1 .
 A list of the first 10 female employees (use LIMIT 10).
 <br>2 .
 A list of female employees that have a last name of “Gils”
 <br>3 .
-Use the SQL created in 2 to create a list showing only the first name, last name and DOB.
+Use the SQL created in Exercise 2 to create a list showing only the first name, last name and DOB.
 <br>4 .
 Sort the output in 3 by first name.
 <br>5 .
 Sort the output in 3 by DOB.
 <br>6 .
 List all employees whose DOB is 18/1/1962 (dates can be referenced as strings - birth_date = '1961-08-29')